lionelchambon/lionelchambon.github.io/_pages/cv.md

 ======
 * M.Res. in Economics, Sciences Po Paris (expected 2025)
 * B.A. in Political Science, Sciences Po Paris, with honors
-    * Exchange student at the University of St. Andrews
+    * Exchange year at the University of St. Andrews

 Work experience 💼
 ======